qiskit-community/qiskit-alt/dev_new.md

 # Working on Julia packages within qiskit_alt

 You can start by using qiskit_alt to set up the Julia project for you.
+Then we will forget about qiskit_alt for the time being and only develop a Julia package.

 ### Optionally install Julia